DreiLunar/Wardrobe-Maker/README.md

 3. **Footwear** - Shoes and other footwear items; has `StyleCategory`

 ## 🚀 How to Run
-1. Ensure you have **.NET SDK** installed
-2. Clone/download the repository
+1. Clone/download the repository
-3. Open the solution file in **Visual Studio**
+2. Open the solution file in **Visual Studio**
-4. Build and run the project:
+3. Build and run the project:
    ```bash
    dotnet run
    ```
-5. The application window will launch — use the interface to:
+4. The application window will launch — use the interface to:
    - Add clothing items to your inventory
    - Build and save outfits to your lookbook
    - Toggle laundry status on any item